fiskl-accounting/help-docs/docs/Core-Features/Invoicing/creating-invoices.md

 2. Client address
 3. Client email (including cc and bcc)
 4. Tax/VAT Registration number
-5. Defaults (Currency and time rate)
+5. Defaults (currency and time rate)

 :::info
 The client's Tax/VAT Registration number is shown if set in the client profile.